MusadiqPasha/MonkeyType-BOT/README.md

 - This repository contains a Python script that automates typing on the Monkey Type website with an accuracy of 100%.
 - The script is designed to prevent detection as a bot, allowing you to ace your score.
 - It works on every  `Typing mode` and `Time` constraint also .
+- It uses `Selenium` to inspect the website and `Pyauotgui` to type the word.

 ### What steps you have to follow??